Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 The `Query` type contains a resolver function for the `restaurants` field (e.g., `resolve_restaurants()`).
 This resolver returns all the restaurants in the database.

 Next, at the end of our `schema.py` file, we will pass in our `Query` type into the `graphene.Schema()` function.
-This allow our schema to be exportable to other files:
+This will allow our schema to be exportable to other files:

 ```py
 schema = graphene.Schema(query=Query)